 ← All Pool Chemistry Calculators

-Calculate how much pool shock to add for green, cloudy, or contaminated water.
+Calculate how much pool shock to add for any pool size — green, cloudy, or routine treatment.
+Dosage charts for cal-hypo and liquid chlorine.
+No sign-ups.
+Instant results.

 ⚠️ Always check and adjust pH to 7.2-7.4 before shocking for maximum effectiveness.